-However, death anxiety was not the only thing that encouraged us to make religion a part of our evolutionary strategy, and I will refer the reader to another article to look at this question further.
-Link.
+However, death anxiety was not the only thing that encouraged us to make religion a part of our evolutionary strategy. \We also found an evolutionary advantage in maintaining a population of mystics in our societies.

 (1) Persinger, M.A.
 “Death Anxiety as a Semantic Conditioned Suppression Paradigm” Perceptual and Motor Skills 1985, 60, 827-830

 (2) Slater, E, & Beard, E.W., “Schizophrenia-like psychoses of Epilepsy” British Journal of Psychiatry, 1963, 109 95-150

 (3) Umbricht, Daniel, Et Al, “Postictal and Chronic Psychoses in Patients with Temporal Lobe Epilepsy” American Journal of Psychiatry, 1995, 152:2 224-231